raschmitt/stryker-net-sample/README.md

 The sample workflow file shows how to easily integrate mutation tests through Stryker into a continuous integration strategy and publish results to its dashboard.

-This workflow is automatically run every friday, and the results for its latest run can be found [here](https://dashboard.stryker-mutator.io/reports/github.com/raschmitt/stryker-net-sample/master).
+This workflow is automatically run every friday, and the latest results can be found [here](https://dashboard.stryker-mutator.io/reports/github.com/raschmitt/stryker-net-sample/master).